-During the last Study Group meeting in Paris members discussed the importance not only of STEAM Education but also Space Engineering.
+The members of the Study Group met at IAA Headquarters during the Academy Spring Annual meeting in Paris (March 2017).
+Members discussed the importance not only of STEAM Education but also Space Engineering.
 Space applications in science, technology and business will experience a substantial increase in the next 10 years.
 It is essential to have a workforce with a strong background in space-related subjects.
 As an example, Study Group member Dr. Jordi Gutierrez (Spain) presented plans for a Space Engineering degree at the First Symposium on "STEM/STEAM for Space" last year in Paris.
 It was well received.
 Many members from different countries expressed strong interest and support of this development and recommended that this topic constitute one of the special sessions for the Second Symposium "STEM/STEAM for Space.
 Grand Challenges".